Storybook Best Practices That Will Improve Your Product Development Process

 Connecting with the community will also help you stay informed of Storybook updates and how they might affect your design process.

 Get started with Storybook and UXPin!

-How can you take advantage of Storybook best practices when you don’t integrate it with your favorite design and prototyping tool?
+How can you take advantage of Storybook best practices when you don’t integrate it with your favorite design tool?
 Integrate the two and start designing with code components today.
+Discover UXPin Merge.